What is an oral cholecystogram?

-Oral cholecystogram is an X-ray examination of the gallbladder.
-The gallbladder is an organ located in the upper right-hand side of your abdominal cavity.
-Your gallbladder stores bile, a fluid produced by your liver that aids in digestion and absorption of fats from your diet.
+An oral cholecystogram is an X-ray examination of your gallbladder.
+Your gallbladder is an organ located in the upper right-hand side of your abdominal cavity, just underneath your liver.
+It stores bile, a fluid produced by your liver that aids in digestion and absorption of fats from your diet.

 Preparing for oral cholecystogram is a multistep process.

 What to eat two up to two days before

 Two days before the test, you generally can eat normal meals.
 If instructed otherwise, follow your doctor’s directions closely to ensure accurate test results.